-Vietnam wants to partner with US – Biden
+Biden claims former US enemy seeks 'partnership'

 “I’m going to be going to Vietnam shortly, because Vietnam wants to change our relationship and become a partner,” Biden said at an event in New Mexico, according to press pool reports.

-Relations between the US and Vietnam were non-existent for decades after American forces withdrew from the country in 1973, with President Bill Clinton reestablishing diplomatic ties in 1995.
+Relations between the US and Vietnam were non-existent for decades after American forces withdrew from the country in 1973.
+President Bill Clinton reestablished diplomatic ties in 1995.
 The US and Vietnam now enjoy normal economic relations, though China remains Vietnam’s largest trading partner and foreign investor, with Russia a major military partner of Hanoi.

 Despite China and Vietnam sharing an official communist ideology, tensions between both countries have risen in recent years, particularly over Beijing’s maritime claims in the South China Sea.
 In his remarks on Tuesday, Biden suggested that the US sees an opening to pull Vietnam into its orbit.